jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 <br/><br/>

 **queries.sql**
-> Contains some sample queries that
+> Contains some sample queries that can be used to test the monitoring agents.

 Usage: ```psql -h localhost -U postgres -W sql/queries.sql```
 <br/><br/>